-The attorneys at Bononi Law Group, LLP, represent clients in Los Angeles and throughout Southern California in disputes involving alleged discrimination.
+The attorneys at Bononi Law Group, LLP, represent clients in Pasadena and throughout Southern California in disputes involving alleged discrimination.
 We work with employers and employees and provide details about how we handle these cases on our Employment Discrimination and Harassment page.

 Below are answers to frequently asked questions about employment discrimination.

-For more information, call the Los Angeles attorneys at Bononi Law Group, LLP, at 866-295-7512 or use the online contact form to schedule a free consultation.
+For more information, call the Southern California attorneys at Bononi Law Group, LLP, at 866-295-7512 or use the online contact form to schedule a free consultation.

 Q. Is it discriminatory to prevent employees from expressing their religious beliefs?